Register Access Block Icon

 cfg.applyTo('myModel/RefOscBringUp');

-• Port Info β€” visualize pin assignments and detect conflicts before adding Register Access entries that touch PPS-mapped pins.
+• Port Info β€” visualize pin and register assignments and detect cross-block conflicts before adding Register Access entries.

 • Doc β€” one-click access to the device datasheet and family reference manual.

-• C Function Call β€” alternative for inline C code that needs more logic than a simple register write.
+• C Function Call β€” alternative for inline C code that needs more logic than a register write (e.g. atomic single-bit BSET / BCLR via inline asm).

 • Master β€” required; sets the chip that drives register name resolution.